DODSON FARM: iconic Freemen history house restored

 Pioneer Farms currently has 10 interpretive areas: The 1899 Sprinkle Corner entrance village, an 1898 community church, an 1888 Cotton Planter’s Farm, an 1878 Texian Farm, an 1875 Stagecoach Stop, an 1873 Chisholm Trail experience, 1870 German Blockhouse, an 1866 German Emigrant Farm, an 1850s Walnut Creek Greenbelt and an 1844 Tonkawa Encampment.

-Donations of any amount to help fund the restoration of the historic Dodson House are welcomed.
+Donations of any amount to help fund the completion of the historic Dodson Farm grounds are welcomed.
 You may contribute here.
 Donors will be recognized in signage at the restored site.